Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 This Agreement may be freely reproduced and published, provided it is not altered, and that no provisions are either added or removed herefrom.

+The original Noid utility was published under BSD.
+The php version is published under [CeCILL-B v1], compatible with BSD.
+See [Noid4Php] for further details.

 Contact
 -------